Table of contents

 Email footer design is often an afterthought for brands.
-But don’t overlook this component of your email — it’s a critical piece to your overall email design.
+But don’t overlook this component of your email — it’s a critical piece to your overall email design and a clean, engaged email list.

-Footers contain important information and get plenty of action.
+Footers contain important information and get plenty of engagement.
 The email footer is often where your subscribers look for details about your brand.
 They also use the footer to learn how to contact you and to manage their subscription preferences.
-Your email footer is a place for transparency, clarity and good design, all of which can say a lot about you and your brand.
+Your email footer is a place for transparency, clarity, and good design, all of which can say a lot about you and your brand.

 - A link back to your site.
 Try adding a linked logo or including specific pages (your blog, services page, etc.).
 This gives readers a way to get more information in a single tap.